Coursera home page

 • Includes everything in Professional and more

-• Access to full library, including:
+• Access to the full library, including:

 • Top-of-the-line skills, roles and channels analytics